sradics/digital-garden/_notes/Team Genius.md

 ---
 63 At their best, teams, powered by our mirror neurons, can create a sense of “we,” in which another’s actions are perceived as one’s own. — location: [1128](kindle://book?action=open&asin=B00OG8AXKO&location=1128) ^ref-6359

 ---
+settings.63 At their best, teams, powered by our mirror neurons, can create a sense of “we,” in which another’s actions are perceived as one’s own. — location: [1202](kindle://book?action=open&asin=B00OG8AXKO&location=1202) ^ref-4474

+---
 “Intuition is the defining quality of a great chess player. . . .
 Often, your gut will serve you better than your brains. — location: [1137](kindle://book?action=open&asin=B00OG8AXKO&location=1137) ^ref-45354